Robb-Fr/f5-agility-labs-cert/docs/class21/modules/module2.rst

   Clickjacking refers to an attack where a user is tricked into clicking on a link from a different source that what they think (for example, clicking on a "Submit" button inside an iFrame when they think the button belongs to the top level page and not an iFrame).
-XSS is is a security exploit which allows an attacker to inject into a website malicious client-side code.
+XSS is a security exploit which allows an attacker to inject into a website malicious client-side code.
 This code is executed by the victims and lets the attackers bypass access controls and impersonate users.
 HTTP proposes the standardized **Content-Security-Policy**